School Violence: What Students Can Do

 - playing with weapons of any kind

-- bullying or threatening other people
+- bullying or making threats

 - cruelty to pets or other animals